The Stewart Story

-Stewart Surfboards, Bill’s first shop, was official opened in 1978 in the alley of Broken Dreams, Dana Point.
-Bill, by himself, hand painted, hand shaped, took orders, sold merch, literally running the register, in his tiny Laguna Beach shop.
-It was the spark of marrying his lovely bride Christy, and becoming the father of a son and daughter that fueled a new found seriousness for shaping boards.
-With his notoriety growing he put together a team that at the time included names like, Mike “snips” Parsons, Pat Allen, shane & Gavin Beschen.
+In 1978, Bill started his own label “Stewart Surfboards” and opened the first shop in Laguna Beach.
+By himself, Bill hand painted, hand shaped, took orders, and sold airbrushed T-shirts & hats in his tiny Laguna Beach shop.
+Marrying his lovely bride Christy, and becoming the father of a son and daughter were events that sparked a new found determination and work ethic in his business and the craft of board building.
+As his notoriety in the surfing world grew, he put together a surf team that at the time included names like Mike Parsons, Pat Allen, Shane & Gavin Beschen.

 It was in the mid 80’s when Bill’s inventive mind, came up with the idea that would be the one of the greatest achievements of his distinct surfboard designs.
 He was after a longboard that would go faster and turn harder than what current longboard designs were capable of.
 The result of that search was the beveled rail Hydro Hull that had a distinctive single to double concave bottom and a 2+1 fin setup.
 To this day, the Hydro hull is still a proven design standard for the modern longboard.